kzukov/snake.js/readme.md

 # Recommendation

-For best experience with your friends your ping should not be higher than 40 ms, what is approximately 1400 km from you and server.
+For the best game experience with your friends, your ping should not be higher than 40 ms, what is approximately 1400 km from you and server.

 # Controls